pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

-* tap to tempo BPM should be the reference BPM for play tempo tapping
+* if not drumming, start play quickly
 * add the requester adjustments to the singer's list.

-* if not drumming, start play quickly
+* player is disposed and not ready yet for new tempo until it changes back to the same song with identical bpm
 * in play: bracketed repeat section, one or zero lyric lines, subsequent rows not shown, e.g. 2/2 not shown
 * in play, fource ahead with down arrow, centering doesn't happen until next new row
 * slower scroll when in play